 Sometimes, typography moves from supporting role to center stage.

 Take Spotify Wrapped.
 The bold fonts, kinetic type animations, and microcopy aren’t just decorative—they are the experience.
 Personal data becomes a branded cultural moment.
+Investing in a good brand font can help your brand stand out, making the experience more memorable and ensuring your brand presence is both unique and timeless.

 Or look at this ‘throwback’ visual from Jay-Z’s Brooklyn Go Hard video:

 In our rebrand of GoDaddy Registry’s .Design product, we took the same approach.
 It’s a global offering for creative professionals - spanning multiple languages, devices, and regions.
+The typographic system was created to support the brand’s needs, ensuring consistency and effective communication across all touchpoints.

 Typography wasn’t just a layer of the brand.
 It was the connective tissue.